vas3k/infomate.club/README.md

 ![](https://i.vas3k.ru/i7m.png)

-## This is a pet-project 🐶
+## 🐶 This is a pet-project

 Which means you really shouldn't expect much from it.
-I wrote it over the weekend to solve my own pain.
+I wrote the MVP over the weekend to solve my own pain.
 No state-of-art kubernetes bullshit, no architecture patterns, even no tests at all.
 It's here just to show people what a pet-project might look like.

 This code has been written for fun, not for business.
 There is usually a big difference.
-Like between riding a bike on the streets and cycling in the wild for fun :)

-## How it works
+## 🤔 How it works

 It's basically a Django web app with a bunch of [scripts](scripts) for RSS parsing.
 It stores the parsed data in a PostgreSQL database.